-We have provided a detailed buying guide on how to choose your telescope.
+We have provided a detailed buying guide on how to choose your best telescope for stargazing.
 Please read through it to have a better idea.

 Q.What Telescope is good for stargazing?

-In our opinion, Celestron NexStar 130SLT is the best telescope for planets and to stargaze.
+In our opinion, Celestron NexStar 130SLT is the best telescope for stargazing the planets.